 - 2003 Inductee, Cable Television Hall of Fame

-- 2002 International Bridge Builder Award, Joseph Korbel School of International Studies at the University of Denver
+- 2002 International Bridge Builder Award, Josef Korbel School of International Studies at the University of Denver

 - 2001 Chairman’s Award, Cable Television Administration and Marketing Association (CTAM); Stanley B. Thomas Lifetime Achievement Award, National Association of Minorities in Communications (NAMIC); Bridge Builder Asian American Leadership Award, The AURA Fund and aMedia, Inc.; Bill Daniels Business Leader of the Year, The Denver Business Journal